 “I thought you were better than this.
 Do my best to forgive and forget, but I don’t know how to feel now.
 Everything you couldn’t admit, all the things I give and you get.
 Well, I don’t know why I stick around.
 Did you forget about me?
 Do you think that all my love comes for free?
 That you would find where you belong in someone else’s sheets.
 That you could rip apart my heart wouldn’t cost a thing.
 Did you forget about me?” – lyrics

 ‘Forget About Me’ tells an intriguing tale about a young guy who shares a fading relationship with his significant other.
-Apparently, he’s struggling to deal with the fact that his companion was caught cheating, laid up in someone else’s sheets.
+He’s struggling to deal with the fact that his companion was caught cheating, lying up in someone else’s sheets.
 Later, he admits, “Didn’t know my future had you in the past.
-Now when I see ya it’s like amnesia.
+Now, when I see ya, it’s like amnesia.
 We don’t remember all the good times we had.”

 ‘Forget About Me’ contains a troubled relationship-based narrative and ear-pleasing vocals that will resonate well with fans of Justin Bieber and Ed Sheeran.
 The radio-friendly tune possesses lush instrumentation flavored with a contemporary-pop vibration.
-Furthermore, “Forget About Me” serves as a tasty appetizer to what listeners can expect to hear from Ben Provencial and Jaylon Ashaun in the near future.
+Furthermore, “Forget About Me” serves as a tasty appetizer to what listeners can expect to hear from Ben Provencial and Jaylon Ashaun shortly.

 Ben Provencial